DOROTHY KAY (1577-1638)

 DOROTHY KENT (d.
 October 26, 1587)

 Dorothy Kent was the wife of Dr. Thomas Vavasour of York (d.
-May 12, 1585) and both were leaders in the recusant movement in the north of England.
+May 12, 1585).
+Their children were Dorothy, Anne, Thomas (d.
+1587), and James.
+They were leaders in the recusant movement in the north of England.
 They established a refuge for Catholic women about to give birth so that the children could be christened in the faith.
-After her husband became a fugitive in 1568, Dorothy continued his work.
+After her husband was declared a fugitive in 1568, Dorothy continued his work.
 In 1571, she was called before the High Commission but not imprisoned.
 When her husband was finally captured and sent to the prison in Hull in 1574, where he remained until his death, Dorothy had a breakdown.
 Her recovery was accounted miraculous.
-She was arrested in a raid in August 1578 and once again brought before the High Commission.
+In August 1578, she was arrested in a raid and once again brought before the High Commission.
 She was released from the Kidcote prison on Ouse Bridge and held under house arrest instead.
-After a second raid in August 1581, she was convicted, fined 100 marks, and sentenced to a year in the Kidcote, together with her daughters Dorothy and Anne.
+After a second raid, in August 1581, she was convicted, fined 100 marks, and sentenced to a year in the Kidcote, together with her daughters.
 She was still in prison six years later when she died of a fever.
-She also had two sons, Thomas (d.1587) and James.
-Both became priests.
+Both of her sons became priests.

 ELIZABETH KERDESTON (d.
 November 20, 1535)

 Elizabeth Kerdeston was the only daughter and heir of Sir Thomas Kerdeston of Claxton and Kerdeston, Norfolk (d.
 July 20, 1446) and Philippa Trussell.
-Her father’s will, dated July 1, 1446 and proved May 4, 1448, mentions Elizabeth and leaves her a missal.
+Her father’s will, dated July 1, 1446 and proved May 4, 1448, left Elizabeth a missal.
 Given his date of death, the latest she could have been born was 1446, making her at least forty when her oldest son was born in 1486.
-Elizabeth married Sir Thierry Robsart (1443-December 1496) and had three children, William (1486-1503), John (c.1494-June 8, 1554), and Lucy (d.1560).
+Elizabeth married Sir Thierry Robsart (1443-December 1496).
+Their children were William (1486-1503), John (c.1494-June 8, 1554), and Lucy (d.1560).
 William’s wardship was granted to Sir William Carew of Bury St. Edmonds (d.1501), who left it in his will to his widow, Margaret (Chedworth) Carew.
-On May 25, 1497, Edmund de la Pole granted Elizabeth the manors of Syderstone and Bircham Newton for life, with the remainder to her children.
-Her father’s first wife had been Elizabeth de la Pole.
+Elizabeth’s father’s first wife had been Elizabeth de la Pole and on May 25, 1497, Edmund de la Pole granted Elizabeth the manors of Syderstone and Bircham Newton for life, with the remainder to her children.
 Elizabeth wrote her will on November 10, 1535 and it was proved October 30, 1536.
 From the fact that she mentions her “daughter Bennet” and her “son Eston” as well as “my daughter his wife” (Elizabeth Eston) it appears that Elizabeth made a second marriage.
-The entire will can be found at http://www.oxford-shakespeare.com, which is the source of the information in this entry.
+The entire will can be found at http://www.oxford-shakespeare.com, which is the source for the information in this entry.

 ALICE KERVELL (d.c.1577)

 Alice Kervell was the daughter of Humphrey Kervell (Kervile/Carvell) of Wiggenhall St. Mary, Norfolk (d.
 January 16, 1526) and Alice Fincham.
-Her first husband was John Bedingfield of Quiddenham, Norfolk (d.
-January 1, 1545), by whom she had a son, Humphrey (c.1529-November 2, 1609).
-She then married Sir John Sulyard of Wetherden, Suffolk (d.
+She married John Bedingfield of Quiddenham, Norfolk (d.
+January 1, 1545).
+They had a son, Humphrey (c.1529-November 2, 1609).
+She married Sir John Sulyard of Wetherden, Suffolk (d.
 March 4, 1575), a lawyer, as his third wife.
-In her second widowhood, Alice was well known as a recusant.
+In her second widowhood, Alice was a well known recusant.

 see ALICE APPLEYARD